 6. Frosted Glam With Winter Whites

-If you want that “first snowfall” vibe, go for a **frosted wreath** with whites, silvers, and soft greenery.
+If you want that “first snowfall” vibe, go for a frosted wreath with whites, silvers, and soft greenery.
 It’s quietly glamorous, like a snow queen who shops at small boutiques.
+This is a popular take on the elegant Christmas wreath, since the cool palette feels refined rather than flashy.

 What to Include